aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

     - *for you and I*
     - *between you and I*

-- Numerous capitalization and punctuation errors in Open Source documentation (I'm happy to help address those!)
+- Numerous capitalization and punctuation errors in open source documentation (I'm happy to help address those!)